mihirsavadi/choreChartTracker/README.md

 TODOS:

 - Make a PCB with a Teensy4.0 instead, to aleviate the lack of reliability with the seeeduino XIAO.
+Maybe make an i2c connector array with molex or some other standardized 4-wire terminated cable, to connect directly with separate tiny daughter boards that can be placed independently.
 - Make a mount for choreChartTracker board to white-board